ellessenne/comorbidity/cran-comments.md

 This is a resubmission.

-I added references for the scores in the "Description" field of the DESCRIPTION file, including the PubMed ID as no DOI was provided.
+I added DOIs for the scores in the "Description" field of the DESCRIPTION file.

 # Test environments
 * local macOS (High Sierra) install, R 3.4.3